kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 [OAuth2.0 Token Introspection](https://tools.ietf.org/html/rfc7662)

 If the token introspection url requires client authentication, both the client_id and client_secret are required.
-If only one is provided, the config will be rejected.
+Unless disable_client_secret is set, when only one is provided, the config will be rejected.
 These values will be encoded in a basic auth header in order to authenticate the client.

 ```yaml